The Satoshi Overhang: Why the Bear Case is Bounded

 \subsubsection{A.2 Partial-equilibrium impact by elasticity}

 }

-In a partial-equilibrium model with constant demand elasticity, a full liquidation of the Patoshi position returns 7.0 percent of effective float to the market, producing a price change relative to counterfactual of approximately \((1.07)^{-1/\varepsilon_D} - 1\).
-The table below reports this impact for three elasticity values spanning the heuristic range described in A.1.
+In a partial-equilibrium model with constant demand elasticity, fully selling the Patoshi position expands freely circulating supply by about 7.6 percent, for a price change relative to the no-sale case of about \((1.076)^{-1/\varepsilon_D}-1\).
+The table reports this across the heuristic elasticity range.

 Elasticity is the dominant source of variation.
-Halving \(\varepsilon_D\) from 0.7 to 0.3 approximately doubles the impact; doubling \(\varepsilon_D\) from 0.7 to 1.5 approximately halves it.
-Demand growth over the disposition period affects the absolute price path (bitcoin's realized price at horizon is higher under higher demand growth in both the counterfactual and the disposition cases) but under the constant-elasticity log-linear form used here the relative impact between the two cases is invariant to the demand-growth trajectory.
-The analysis is static partial-equilibrium: it holds elasticity constant and treats market-makers as passive.
-A dynamic equilibrium in which strategic market-makers internalize the announced program over a multi-year horizon would likely produce smaller realized impact than reported here, because the anticipated supply would be priced into positioning ahead of the flow rather than absorbed on contact.
+Halving \(\varepsilon_D\) from 0.7 to 0.3 roughly doubles the impact; doubling it from 0.7 to 1.5 roughly halves it.
+Demand growth over the sale period affects the absolute price path but, under the constant-elasticity log-linear form used here, not the relative impact between the sale and no-sale cases.
+The analysis is static: it holds the demand schedule fixed and treats market-makers as passive.
+Dynamic adjustment runs both ways, and we note both.
+Market-makers who anticipate an announced program would pre-position ahead of the flow, lowering realized impact.
+Conversely, for an asset with no cash-flow floor, demand and offered float depend on the narrative (Section 3.2): a sale that dented the upside story would pull demand in and add supply at once, raising realized impact in bad states.
+Read the static figures as a central tendency between these dynamics, capped above by the adverse-stack calculation of A.6.